 F. Preparation and request for instructions.
 Any party may move the court to give instructions on any point of law arising in the cause.
 At any time before or during the trial, the court may direct counsel to prepare designated instructions.
 Such instructions as well as instructions tendered by the parties shall be in writing and shall consist of an original to be used by the court in instructing the jury, adequate copies for the parties and one copy for filing in the case on which the judge shall note "given" or "refused" as to each instruction requested.
-Copies of instructions tendered by the parties shall indicate who tendered them.
-All copies of instructions shall also contain a notation "UJI Civil No......" or "Not in UJI Civil" as appropriate.
+Copies of instructions tendered by the parties shall also contain a notation "UJI Civil No. " or "Not in UJI Civil" as appropriate.
 (The instructions which go to the jury room shall contain no notations.)